LimKaiShi/cr-run-snakemake/README.md

 ### #1 Preparation of "metadata.csv"

 Most important step of entire workflow.
 In this example, the file [atac_only_md_example.csv](./workflow/metadata_folder/atac_only_md_example.csv) is used in the config.yaml file - any file name can be used just edit config file accordingly.
-Ensure format of xxx_metadata.csv is adhered to strictly; Format should be exactly as that of the "xxx_metadata.csv" file provided.
+Ensure format of example_metadata.csv is adhered to strictly; Format should be exactly as that of the "example_metadata.csv" file provided.

 Note: "GSM" typically refers to a library and "SRR" to a run.
 Although these terminologies may be used inaccurately in the current context, please adhere to the column names specified in test_run_multiome.csv for consistency and accuracy.